BY USE CASE

 March 4, 2021

 The ideal of flexible work is empowered employees being productive from anywhere, and the last year has proven that many office jobs can be done just as well at home.
-But even in this new normal of remote work, a clear majority of employees long for shared offices. for collaborating to solve complex issues, managing direct reports, and connecting with leadership.
+But even in this new normal of remote work, a clear majority of employees long for shared offices.
+Professional services firm focusing on real estate, JLL learned 7 out of 10 employees find the office environment is better for collaborating to solve complex issues, managing direct reports, and connecting with leadership.

 In short, organizations will need to prioritize flexibility in where and how employees get work done.
 According to Sanjay Rishi, Americas CEO at JLL, it’s time for organizations to be bold in how they prioritize digital transformation, embrace distributed work models, and create an exceptional work experience.
 In this interview, Rishi described his lessons from 2020 and how companies can shape their “next normal” with flexible work technology.